 - How much exercise does a healthy adult need?

 - The 5 components of physical fitness

-Some great ideas for programmes and challenges include
+Some great ideas for programs and challenges include:

 - 8 Week Physical Health Programmes